ValentineLgd/MS4_Stones_Gate/README.md

 __Typography__

-Regarding the typography, I decided to use 2 Google fonts :
+Regarding the typography, I decided to use 2 Google fonts:

-**Alice** : because of his soft-rounded features, as it looks like the typography of a supernatural book and fits well with the environment of the website.
+**[Alice](https://fonts.google.com/specimen/Alice)** : because of his soft-rounded features, as it looks like the typography of a supernatural book and fits well with the environment of the website.

-**Quicksand** : to contrast with the round effect given by Alice & give more substance to the paragraph with a more classic typography.
+**[Quicksand](https://fonts.google.com/specimen/Quicksand)** : to contrast with the round effect given by Alice & give more substance to the paragraph with a more classic typography.

-Icons I decided to use Fontawesome in order to provide illustrations in my website as it offers a wide catalogue of icons.
+**Icons** : I decided to use [Fontawesome](https://fontawesome.com/) in order to provide illustrations in my website as it offers a wide catalogue of icons.

 ## Frameworks

-1. [Flask](https://flask.palletsprojects.com/en/2.0.x/) : A framework written in Python that gives a lot of flexibility to the coding

-2. [Bootstrap](https://getbootstrap.com/) : I decided to stick to bootstrap as I find some of the functionalities really easy & handy to use and like his overall design & flexibility.
+1. [Bootstrap](https://getbootstrap.com/) : I decided to stick to bootstrap as I find some of the functionalities really easy & handy to use and like his overall design & flexibility.

-3. [DJango](https://www.djangoproject.com/) : I used Django framework to build this website as required by Code Institute.
+2. [DJango](https://www.djangoproject.com/) : I used Django framework to build this website as required by Code Institute.

 ## Wireframes